WoodenMaiden/gama2/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Report a problem in using GAMA
+name: Report a problem in using GAMA2
-about: Create a report to help us eliminate it.
+description: Create a report to help us eliminate it.
 Search the repository first to make sure this is a new problem and remember, the more information you provide, the more likely we are to find a fix!
 title: ''
 labels: ''
 assignees: ''